-Marge Champion, an established American dancer, and choreographer was, in fact, the live-action dance model for the Snow White.
-Marge was invited to be the “understudy” of the Snow White and she showcased her dancing talent and perfected the movements of the character.
+Marge Champion, an established American dancer, and choreographer was, in fact, the live-action dance model for Snow White.
+Marge was invited to be the “understudy” of Snow White and she showcased her dancing talent and perfected the movements of the character.
 CBS even did an interview with Marge several years ago.

 Here are some other classic animation characters and their action models; you will be amazed by how they all look alike.

 Rotoscope, invented by Max Flesicher in 1915, is a widely used technique that aims to enhance movement study and outline tracing.
-Instead of creating animations from scratch, animators use rotoscoping to capture objects movement with a better control in a shorter time frame.
+Instead of creating animations from scratch, animators use rotoscoping to capture objects movement with better control in a shorter time frame.
 Rotoscoping has contributed to the history of animation making greatly.
 There have been copious rotoscoped animations created and the list of rotoscoped animations is continuously expanding.
 I am sure you’ve heard of Alice in the Wonderland, Cinderella, and Sleeping Beauty, and yes, they are all rotoscoped animations.